 Cat owners should assure their cat has some form of identification and keep any necessary shots up to date.
 Then if found, the cat can be returned to the owner.
 All cats should be spayed or neutered.

 Anyone who finds a lost cat or abandoned kitten, should realize that if it was once a pet it can probably return to that role.
-When such a cat is discovered, the finder can place ads in papers, post signs, or take the animal to a no-kill shelter for possible adoption if they don't choose to keep it themselves.
+When such a cat is discovered, the finder can place ads in papers, post signs, have it checked for a microchip, or take the animal to a no-kill shelter for possible adoption if they don't choose to keep it themselves.

 A feral cat is a wild animal, it was probably born and has lived it's life without human contact.
 These animals are often best trapped, neutered, and returned to their outdoor home.
 Such programs end the cycle by preventing the birth of more feral cats.
 Then by returning the cat to it's outdoor home, you prevent other feral cats from replacing them and continuing to be a nuisance to you, the home owner.
 Feeding a stray cat may help it survive, but TNR programs help to fight the broader issue of stray cats.
 The AlleyCat.org site offers tips on how to trap a stray cat.